rfibigr/api_test/README.md

 ```

 GET /file/sorted :
-List all the files in the current directory by ascending file name.
+List all the files in the current directory by ascending order.

 GET /file/{id} :
 Get file information by id.